 - apple cider vinegar

 That’s it!
-I like to start by combining the dry ingredients in a mixing bowl.
+As I said, I’m trying to keep these blueberry bars easy!
+That’s one reason I begin by combining the dry ingredients in a mixing bowl.
 Next, I scoot those dry ingredients to one side and mix the wet ingredients on the other half of the bowl.
 Then gradually stir it all together.

 Finally, press about three quarters of the mixture into the bottom of a square baking dish sprayed with vegetable spray.

 Healthy Berry Crisp

 What makes these berry crumble bars healthy?
 First of all, they’re free of white, refined sugar.
 That’s great news because it’s good to keep an eye on that.
 We’re learning every day about the importance of reducing refined white sugars in our diets.
 I used agave nectar in this recipe.
 It’s affordable and agave nectar has been shown to be more beneficial than sugar.

 In addition to the type of sweetener used, I also kept it pretty minimal.
 In fact, if you have a sweet tooth, you may be inclined to increase the sweetness in this recipe just a tad to meet your needs.